-- President Elect
+- President (Ex-Officio)

-- Provincial Directors (6)
+- Seven Provincial Directors

 “As an OREA Director, I love the fact that I’m able to participate in the process of improving the organization’s effectiveness.
 It’s a very rewarding role which enables me to contribute to improving benefits to our members.”